w3f/polkadot-wiki/docs/kusama-ledger.md

 Kusama has a [Ledger][] application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your private key secured on a physical device that does not get directly exposed to your computer or the internet.
-It is strongly recommended to use a hardware wallet if you are managing a significant amount of funds.

-The Kusama application allows you to manage Kusama's native asset, the KSM.
+The Kusama application allows you to manage Kusama's native asset, the KSM token.
 It supports most of the available transaction types of the network (a notable exception is the "Batch" transaction from the Utility pallet).

 If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [Polkadot Knowledge Base](https://support.polkadot.network/).